doncandela/mgah/mgah.md

   $ mpirun -n 4 python myprog.py
   ```

 - The "Hello world" of MPI programs, **`mpi_hw.py`** simply prints a message including the rank and other information.
-Running `mpi_hw.py` in six ranks gives us six such messages, in an indeterminate order: **TODO this shows earlier MPI version**
+Running `mpi_hw.py` in six ranks gives us six such messages, in an indeterminate order:**

   ```
   (ompi5)..$ mpirun -n 6 python mpi_hw.py
-  Hello world from rank 0 of 6 on candela-20 running Open MPI v4.1.6
+  Hello world from rank 1 of 6 on candela-21 running Open MPI v5.0.3
-  Hello world from rank 3 of 6 on candela-20 running Open MPI v4.1.6
+  Hello world from rank 4 of 6 on candela-21 running Open MPI v5.0.3
-  Hello world from rank 5 of 6 on candela-20 running Open MPI v4.1.6
+  Hello world from rank 2 of 6 on candela-21 running Open MPI v5.0.3
-  Hello world from rank 2 of 6 on candela-20 running Open MPI v4.1.6
+  Hello world from rank 5 of 6 on candela-21 running Open MPI v5.0.3
-  Hello world from rank 4 of 6 on candela-20 running Open MPI v4.1.6
+  Hello world from rank 3 of 6 on candela-21 running Open MPI v5.0.3
-  Hello world from rank 1 of 6 on candela-20 running Open MPI v4.1.6
+  Hello world from rank 0 of 6 on candela-21 running Open MPI v5.0.3
   ```

   Some fine points about the number of ranks: